Fast facts on bad breath

 - Aspiration pneumonia

 The specific odor that your mouth has, depends on the reason causing bad breath.
-If you are confused and concerned about the bad breath, you can see a dentist near Peoria for consultation.
+If you are confused and concerned about the bad breath, you can see a dentist near Peoria for consultation on bad breath treatment in Peoria, AZ.

 - Brush twice a day with a soft brush for at least 2 minutes.